 When is the Cheapest Time to Visit Namibia?

 Namibia’s summer season, which is their low season, and wet season is the cheapest time to visit Namibia.
 You’ll find the best prices from December to April (outside of the holidays).

 When is the Best Time to Visit Namibia for a Honeymoon?

-In my opinion the best time to visit Namibia for your honeymoon is mid to late June.
-Right before high season is in full swing, but the weather is still glorious.
+The best time to visit Namibia for your honeymoon is mid to late June.
+Right before the high season is in full swing, the weather is still glorious.

 When is the Worst Time to Visit Namibia?

 Rain will fall from late November to February.
 It will also be very hot.
-However after the rains, the scenery is greener, especially around the Caprivi Strop.
+However, the scenery is greener after the rains, especially around the Caprivi Strop.
 While the rain is typically short-lived in spurts and shouldn’t affect your trip too much, it’s not a great time to visit Namibia for a safari.
-The more rain there is that means the fewer animals travel to the watering holes, making it harder to spot them.
-Though you may get a chance to spot a few newborn safari animals!
+The more rain there is, the fewer animals travel to the watering holes, making it harder to spot them.
+However, you may get a chance to spot a few newborn safari animals!

 Quick Namibia Travel Tips

 - Languages Spoken: There are nine major indigenous languages, including various San languages.
 The most popular native language is Oshiwambo.
 English, German, and Afrikaans are all widely spoken as well.